AqwamCreates/DataPredict/docs/API/Others/TrainingModifier.md

 #### Parameters:

-* Model: The model object to modify its gradient descent capabilities.
+* Model: The model object to modify its training capabilities.

 * gradientDescentType: The type of gradient descent to be used when train() function is called.
 Available modes are "Batch", "MiniBatch" and "Stochastic".